Financial Aid Requirements

 Developmental courses, for which institutional credit is granted and grades are recorded, will be treated in the same manner as regular courses.

 Awards will be reduced proportionately for part-time students.
-A student must enroll in at least six academic hours to receive some types of Federal Aid.
+A student must enroll in at least six academic hours to receive some type of Federal Aid.
 All part-time semesters, including summer terms, will be considered when determining satisfactory progress.

 Repeated courses will count as hours attempted but not hours completed.
 For enrollment purposes, you may only count a repeated course one time unless it is for a failed course which you may repeat until passed.